alabamenhu/LanguageTag/README.md

-Future versions will provide more robust error handling (with warnings for deprecated or undefined tags), support for irregular grandfathered tags, support for preferred forms of both standard and grandfathered tags, and, most importantly, matching (so that, given a list of language tags, you can find the language tag that most closely matches a given tag), and better documentation.
+Future versions will provide more robust error handling (with warnings for deprecated or undefined tags), support for irregular grandfathered tags, support for preferred forms of both standard and grandfathered tags, and better documentation.

 Additional support will later be given for handling the two defined extensions because at the moment, their canonical forms merely parrot back the source form (but placing -t before -u) without adjusting internal order or capitalization.

-Once additional elemnts of the CLDR are integrated into other Perl 6 modules, then support may be added for more descriptive readouts of the tags (e.g., saying
+Once additional elements of the CLDR are integrated into other Perl 6 modules, then support may be added for more descriptive readouts of the tags (e.g., saying